ibm-cloud-docs/satellite/architecture-workload-isolation.md

 ### Workload isolation in your {{site.data.keyword.satelliteshort}} location
 {: #workload-isolation-location}

 Because you manage the host infrastructure that you bring to your {{site.data.keyword.satelliteshort}} location, you are responsible to isolate app workloads that run on your infrastructure.
 If you host and run {{site.data.keyword.cloud_notm}} services in your location, such as {{site.data.keyword.openshiftlong_notm}}, you can leverage the tools and features that this service provides to isolate your workloads.
-For more information about available options, refer to the service documentation.
+For more information about available options, see the service documentation.

 ## Dependencies to other {{site.data.keyword.cloud_notm}} services